rubensworks/Workshop-Semantics2025-SemDev/content/format.md

 3. **Discussion topic**: Participants can submit an abstract (short paragraph) to propose an interactive discussion topic.

 While we allow PDF submissions for short papers, alternative formats are also allowed, including self-hosted HTML pages.
+All accepted submissions will be included or linked to from our website.
+For authors that would like their submission to be included in the published PDF proceedings, a PDF meeting the [CEUR](https://ceur-ws.org/) requirements must be provided.

 In the morning, we will have an invited talk (from Hannah Bast on the QLever SPARQL engine, pending invitation).
 Afterwards, accepted software talks will be presented.